metacraft-labs/dvt-circuits/doc/dkg_verification.md

    One participant initializes the session by publishing the setup on a shared, publicly accessible platform (e.g., a blockchain smart contract, shared database, or bulletin board).
    The setup includes:
    - **`n`**: Total number of participants
-   - **`t`**: Threshold number of participants required to reconstruct the secret
+   - **`k`**: Threshold number of participants required to reconstruct the secret
    - **`generationId`**: A unique identifier for this specific key generation session

 2. **Polynomial Generation (Secret Sharing Phase):**
-   Each participant independently generates a random polynomial of degree \(t\), as per Shamir's Secret Sharing.
+   Each participant independently generates a random polynomial of degree \(k-1\), as per Shamir's Secret Sharing.

 3. **Commitment Broadcast:**
    Each participant computes cryptographic commitments to their polynomial coefficients and the setup.